A Note From Stephanie

 With that one thought, the idea for The Cracked Slipper Series quickly took shape in my mind.
 A familiar fairytale, set in a fabulously magical and romantic kingdom full of witches, unicorns, and dragons, but centered on a heroine who faces the challenges women universally tackle: relationships, parenting, bad decisions, insecurities, childhood trauma, and family drama.

-My latest novel, Charleston Green, is in many ways a departure from The Cracked Slipper Series.
+My subsequent books, including the four novels of the Tipsy Collins Series and my latest novel, Mean Low Water, are in many ways departures from The Cracked Slipper Series.
 Unlike Princess Eleanor, Tipsy Collins inhabits our world, albeit the wonderfully unique microcosm of American life that is Charleston, South Carolina.
 Tipsy's challenges are those of everywoman, but Tipsy also has to contend with ghosts complicating her already messy life.
+LeeLee Moretz of Mean Low Water also inhabits our world, but her supernatural challenges come from her own mind: the ability to see into the past and future, and even overhear intimate thoughts.
+Her personal life if just as complicated as Tipsy's and Eleanor's, and that's where she becomes relatable, despite her fantastic powers.

-After reading Tipsy's story, some have asked me: "Do you see ghosts, Stephanie?"
+After reading Tipsy's story, some have asked me: "Do you see ghosts?"
+After reading LeeLee's story, I've gotten similar questions: "Can you predict the future?
+Can you read minds?"

 No, I don't see ghosts.
-But it thrills me that Tipsy's experience is compelling enough that someone might wonder if I see them.
+I can't see into my own personal crystal ball.
+But it thrills me that Tipsy's and LeeLee's experience's are compelling enough that someone might wonder if I have such powers.

 Best,